It is finished!

 The works were expected to cost in the region of £90,000.
 A vast sum for a modest rural church to find.

 We started fundraising in September 2017 and by September 2018, we had raised £80,000.
 This has been accomplished from a mixture of donations, collections and grants.
-In April 2018 we held a special Gift Weekend as part of our Anniversary celebrations and that raised a magnificent £8,000.
+In April 2018 we held a special Gift Weekend as part of our Anniversary celebrations and raised a magnificent £8,000.
 We are so grateful to people for their generosity and to God for His faithfulness through this project.

 We are pleased to report that the building work at our church is progressing well.
 Please take a look at some photographs taken this week.